Help for a Shy Bladder, also known as Paruresis

-If you, or somebody you know, has difficulties when it comes to using public toilets, then the cause could be paruresis, or shy-bladder.
+If you, or somebody you know, has difficulties when it comes to using public toilets, then the cause could be a shy bladder.
 This social anxiety disorder can first present itself at any age, and very young children not long out of nappies offer suffer a mild form.
 Paruresis is effectively a phobia of using any toilet frequented by members of the public.
-Even if they are bursting sufferers will simply be unable to go due to a diopathic type of urinary retention.
+Even if they are bursting sufferers will simply be unable to go due to a idiopathic type of urinary retention.

 The key point with this type of urinary retention is that there is no physical blockage, it is brought on by the fear of urinating where there are other present.
 Even if all the toilets are checked and there is nobody around, just the though that somebody else could possibly use a toilet only a few feet away from them can bring this on.
 The lives of those suffering from Paruresis can be affected in may ways.
 From work related instances if they have to give a sample, to long distance travelling to everyday situations such as dining out and frightened to drink anything in case they need the toilet.

 The causes of paruresis remain somewhat of a mystery.
 It is thought that toddlers suffer from it as they have become used to using their potty and this is a whole different ball game.
-Why adolescents or adults suddenly develop it is unknown, especially as the majority of paruretics themselves cannot pin it down to a specific 'trigger' incident.
+Why adolescents or adults suddenly develop it is unknown, especially as the majority of those that suffer themselves cannot pin it down to a specific 'trigger' incident.

-Paruretics typically engage themselves in an avoidance strategy and whilst this may temporarily reduce the fear that comes from being unable to urinate in a public bathroom, it reinforces the phobia side of this disorder.
+People that suffer typically engage themselves in an avoidance strategy and whilst this may temporarily reduce the fear that comes from being unable to urinate in a public bathroom, it reinforces the phobia side of this disorder.
 The symptoms vary too as some paruretics deny that they feel any real anxiety within a public bathroom, they simply can't go.
-Other paruretics, however, have reported suffering from such physiological symptoms such as anxiety, sweating, palpitations, shaking and fainting.
+Other that suffer, however, have reported suffering from such physiological symptoms such as anxiety, sweating, palpitations, shaking and fainting.

 Treating paruresis is a tricky business.
 Sufferers usually pay a trip to their doctor first thinking it is a physical problem, and soon discover it isn’t.
 They may be referred to an urologist who will explore the problem deeper.
 His role centres around the following 5 areas;